imi-bigpicture/bigpicture-metaflex/README.md

 - BiologicalBeingType: A human being or animal.
 - SpecimenType:A removed part of a human/animal being.
 The `EXTRACTED_FROM` element references the biological being the specimen was extracted from.
-- BlockType: A part of a Specimen that has been sampled and processed for further investigation.
+- BlockType: A part or a collection of parts of one or many Specimens that has/have been sampled and processed for further investigation.
 This can for example be a block.
-The `SAMPLED_FROM` element references the specimen the block was sampled from.
+The `SAMPLED_FROM` element references the specimen(s) the block was sampled from.
 - SlideType: A physical slide that has been created out of one or more Blocks.
 The `CREATED_FROM` element references the block the slide was created from.

 All types extends the `BPObjectType`, and different types of attributes can thus be assigned to the `ATTRIBUTES` element.